 - In the table that appears, click Add row in the lower-left corner.

-- In the row that appears, enter the new case data.
+- In the popup that appears, enter the new case data.

-- Click Save on the left when the case data has been added.
+- Click Add row in the lower-left, and the case data will be added.

 Method 2: Manually uploading new cases

 The most common way of creating cases is by uploading externally generated data.
 This allows you to quickly and easily add multiple cases at once.

 - Create a CSV file or Excel workbook with the headers a cases dataset needs (see Column headers above for details).

 - Add a row for each case.
 Ensure each case has a different id value, which should also be different from any id values already in the cases dataset.